Laura Marano: 2016–present: Films and music

 On March 12, the remix of the single was released in collaboration with DJ AFSHEEN.

 On April 16, the remix of the single, Honest With You, with the Malaysian singer Alextbh, was released.

 On May 21, the remix of Can't Help Myself was released, featuring Jean Deaux and produced by Poe Leos and on the same day, the deluxe version of the EP, YOU, was announced.

 On September 24, 2021, the singer released the single I Wanna Know What It's Like.

 On December 31, 2021, the single Dance With You was released, featuring the electronic duo Grey, whereas on January 20, 2022, the single "Worst Kind of Hurt", with singer-songwriter Wrabel was released.
 Both songs are part of the soundtrack of the Netflix rom-com, The Royal Treatment, in which Marano also stars, released in January 2022.
 In February, a live performance of Worst Kind Of Hurt featuring Wrabel was released on Marano's YouTube channel, whereas the music video for Dance With You was released in March.
 Moreover, Marano and Michael Trewartha from Grey performed the song on The Kelly Clarkson Show during the same month.

 In March 2022, the singer announced her first national concert tour, The Us Tour, set for summer 2022 and counting of 22 dates across the United States.
 On tour Marano performed several tracks on piano and with her band, which consisted of Mark Diamond on guitar and Ross Hodgkinson on drums.

 Later that month, it was announced that Marano was to lead Netflix's interactive rom-com, Choose Love.

+On July 31, 2023, Marano announced I May Be An Actress, but I Can't Fake How I Feel, her debut studio album which was released on September 15, 2023.

 Philanthropy

 In August 2013, Marano was named the 2013 UNICEF's Trick-or-Treat for UNICEF Ambassador, which encouraged children to raise money on Halloween to help children around the world.
 About the campaign, Laura said "I'm so excited to celebrate Halloween this year by encouraging kids to support UNICEF's lifesaving work.
 The Trick-or-Treat for UNICEF campaign is a fun, easy way for kids to learn about world issues and to help other kids who are less fortunate."
 In August 2014, Marano was ambassador for the Disney and Birds Eye Vegetables campaign 'Step up to the plate'.
 The campaign's goal is to encourage children in the United States to explore healthy foods such as vegetables.
 In April 2019, Laura Marano hosted a fashion show for Childhelp during National Child Abuse Prevention Month.
-The campaign raised money to help abused and neglected children.